We cannot afford to ignore the EMS elephant of an aging leadership

-I recently presented the opening plenary session at the American Ambulance Association’s Annual Conference and Tradeshow, where I highlighted some of the EMS elephants in the room.
+In 2019, I presented the opening plenary session at the American Ambulance Association’s Annual Conference and Tradeshow, where I highlighted some of the EMS elephants in the room.
 The elephants in question ranged from some of the more obvious, like the increasing lack of volunteers, to the unrealistic expectations of municipalities issuing requests for proposals that have little basis in the financial realities of running an EMS system.

 The one point that had great resonance in the auditorium was the elephant of our aging workforce.
 As we head toward the world envisioned in the EMS Agenda 2050 – which envisions people-centered innovative possibilities to advance EMS systems, I asked those attendees in the room who would still be working in 2050 to stand up.
 As AAA is a conference for leaders, not many people stood, which made my point elegantly.
 The onus is on us as leaders of yesteryear and today to select, train, mentor and lead our junior management and supervisors to take over the reins.

 Getting older is a chronic condition and, in the next decade, those who signed up because of Johnny and Roy will most probably be signing off.
 In addition to all the other “to-dos” on the EMS survival list, training our replacements, developing future leaders and getting ready to pass the baton must be a key activity.
 Institutional knowledge is power, but if it is not bequeathed, it disappears the first day of an employee’s retirement.